garrekstemo/garrekstemo.github.io/_posts/2022-10-26-Jumping-over-the-time-to-first-plot-problem-in-Julia.md

 6. Check the `useCustomSysimage` setting in the Julia extension settings in VS Code
 7. Restart the Julia REPL.
 (Hit the trash can button and open a new REPL session from the Command Palette)

-The VS Code extension automatically uses the sysimage instead of precompiling your project.
+The extension automatically uses the sysimage instead of precompiling your project.
 And now your project should run much faster and TTFX will be significantly sped-up.
 On my M1 iMac I use the powerful but compiler-heavy [Makie](https://docs.makie.org/stable/) plotting library and I went from waiting about 2 minutes for precompilation and maybe 30 seconds for that first plot to almost no compile time, and execution in less than a second.
 (Other people have properly benchmarked this, I'm not going to do that here).
 I see similar results on my 2019 Intel Macbook Pro.

 But here's what really got my workflow sailing.
 I'm PhD student working in experimental physics.
 I have a lot of messy data and I need to make a ton of plots to explore that data.
 I have a top-level folder for my experiment.
 In there I have separate folders for raw data, daily scripts, and results/plots.
 Then I have a `src` folder where plotting, analysis, and file reading/writing scripts go.
 The files in `src` rarely change, so that means I can add them to the `execution_files` section in my `JuliaSysimage.toml` file.
 These scripts get compiled along with all my plotting packages into the sysimage.
 This makes _everything_ fast.
-It's incredible.

 ```
 My Experiment Folder